Daylily Jelly

 Keyword: flower jelly

-Servings: 40 servings (Makes 4 to 5 half pint jars)
+Servings: 48 servings (makes 5 to 6 half pint jars)

-- 4 cups daylily flower petals
+- 4 cups fresh daylily flower petals pulled from the green sepals

 - 4 cups water